Ad Exchange auction model

 - Subject to the terms governing their use of Ad Exchange, sellers are paid the Ad Exchange closing price, net of Google's revenue share, but will receive no less than the min CPM they specified for the auction.
 Unless the “per-query revenue share” setting is enabled by a Seller, auction optimizations may result in an auction closing at a price lower than the reserve price that would have otherwise been applied.
 Because the Seller will always be paid at least its specified min CPM, the Seller may receive more than its contracted revenue share on the transaction.
 In subsequent transactions, the Seller’s revenue share may then be reduced to offset the prior earnings in excess of the contracted revenue share, but the Seller will always receive at least its contracted revenue share across all its Ad Exchange transactions in a given month.

 - Impressions eligible for the Open Auction may, when run through a Preferred Deal or Private Auction either (i) compete directly with the Open Auction, or (ii) compete in the Open Auction after Preferred Deals and/or Private Auctions do not fill.

 - The Ad Exchange may run limited experiments designed to optimize the auction.
-These experiments may include modifying the standard auction model or mechanics (e.g., a tiered, rather than second price auction); simulating ad calls and auctions; modifying the min CPM set by the publisher for an impression or otherwise adjusting publisher settings; or discounting certain bids submitted by buyers or otherwise modifying the priority of the bids submitted by buyers, in an effort to optimize the auction.
+These experiments may include modifying the standard auction model or mechanics (e.g., a tiered, rather than first price auction); simulating ad calls and auctions; modifying the min CPM set by the publisher for an impression or otherwise adjusting publisher settings; or discounting certain bids submitted by buyers or otherwise modifying the priority of the bids submitted by buyers, in an effort to optimize the auction.
 Buyer’s ad targeting settings will not be modified.